 Once we did that process in our test, emails always went right to the Yahoo inbox.
 We also discovered that having multiple links within the body of an email sent to yahoo.com or aol.com addresses also could trigger an overzealous spam warning.
 If this is someone you intend to email frequently, please have them add your email to their Yahoo or AOL contact list.
 This appears to help with ensuring emails always got to where they needed to go.

 Another factor in this is that many of the CharlesWorks clients who have consistently had this problem occasionally use their email accounts to send bulk mailings to prospective or current customers.
 All it takes is for one single spam complaint from a Yahoo or AOL address to mark your email address as a spammer on those systems.
 It is much wiser to use Constant Contact (which offers a free trial) or some such bulk email provider to avoid making your emails inaccessible.
 We recommend Constant Contact because it appears to have the highest delivery rate.

 Finally, here is what appears to be another solution.
 CharlesWorks is a Microsoft Partner.
 We can hook you up with what’s called a Microsoft hosted exchange email account.
 As it turns out, Microsoft owns both Yahoo and AOL so it’s no wonder that emails are always delivered among those three.
-We charge $5.99 per email account.
+We charge $5.99 per email account (if purchased annually – otherwise they are $6.99 per account).
 It is a robust account with 50 gigabytes of space (that’s nearly 10 times as much space as offered with our usual web services).
 It’s also faster and much easier to use on phones and so forth with the free Outlook app for Android and iPhones.
 It also has a calendar functionality so you can use your calendar from anywhere you can get internet.
 Call our office and ask about this.